Q: When did The Connection School begin?

 Q: What sports/fine arts/extracurricular activities do you offer?

-A: We offer volleyball, basketball, and six-man football for sports.
+A: We offer volleyball, six-man flag football, basketball, spirit squad, and track and field for sports.
 For fine arts, we offer classes in drama, photography, and yearbook.
-Art and music (choir/band) will be offered within our regular courses of study.
+Art and music (choir/band/guitar) will be offered within our regular courses of study.
 We also have opportunities to take place in fine arts and academic competitions as a member of Association of Christian Schools International.

 Q: How does carpooling/parking work?

 A: We do not have a school-sponsored carpool system, but many of our families that live close to one another do make shared carpool arrangements.
 Students who are eligible to drive will need to register with the school.

 A: Yes, we recently received our accreditation through AdvancED, the parent company of the North Central Association Commission on Accreditation and School Improvement (NCA CASI), the Southern Association of Colleges and Schools on Accreditation and School Improvement (SACS CASI), and the Northwest Accreditation Commission (NWAC).
 We are part of the NCAA & ACSI (Association of Christian Schools International).

 Q: Will my child’s high school credits transfer in/out?

 A: High school credits transfer in and out depending on the particular standards of the schools involved and is done on a case by case basis.
 The courses we offer here are compatible with other high schools in the area, so there should be no concern as long as the student’s grade qualifies.